ShaunOfTheLive/OpenCoasterTycoon/docs/Readme_OS2.txt

 A note on Open Watcom
 ---------------------

-Open Watcom C/C++ was previously used to build OpenTTD (version 0.4.x and earlier).
+Open Watcom C/C++ was previously used to build OpenCoaster Tycoon (version 0.4.x and earlier).
-However, due to advanced C++ features used in the YAPF portion of OpenTTD 0.5 in particular, the compiler is no longer able to build the game at the moment.
+However, due to advanced C++ features used in the YAPF portion of OpenCoaster Tycoon 0.5 in particular, the compiler is no longer able to build the game at the moment.
-Hopefully one day Open Watcom will be able to catch up and we will be able to build the game once again (it's easier than getting an OS/2 UNIX-like environment set up in my opinion!), but until then, OpenTTD 0.5 and later can only be built with GCC.
+Hopefully one day Open Watcom will be able to catch up and we will be able to build the game once again (it's easier than getting an OS/2 UNIX-like environment set up in my opinion!), but until then, OpenCoaster Tycoon 0.5 and later can only be built with GCC.

 Libraries Required
 ------------------